petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/reference/7-4-breaking-changes.md

 - **Date**: May 28, 2024
 - **Ticket**: [LPD-25954](https://liferay.atlassian.net/browse/LPD-25954)
 - **What Changed**: The new `setDropdownItems(List<DropdownItem>)` method is added.
-- **Reason**: The new method implementation adds more flexibility when using the Clay Dropdown taglib.
+- **Reason**: The new method implementation adds more flexibility when using the Clay Drop-down taglib.

 **DropdownItem.java**
 `modules/apps/frontend-taglib/frontend-taglib-clay/src/main/java/com/liferay/frontend/taglib/clay/servlet/taglib/util/DropdownItem.java`